- Swiss testing laboratory

 DR. Martinoz Scholtz

-Applicable to textile products such as garments, fabrics, home furnishings, upholstery, and other colored textiles.
+This test is applicable to textile products such as garments, fabrics, home furnishings, upholstery, and more.

 Meet the best of the blend of